escummy/redux-toolkit-task-crud/README.md

-# TODO task crud with redux toolkit and tailwindcss
+# TODO task crud applying redux toolkit

 <!-- ## Travis CI badges and github actions
 # Logo: Framework, tool, base of the project not all  -->